stephomi/nomadsculpt.com/manual/docs/topology.md

 | Quality             | Favor quality |

 When you favor `Quality`, the 2 main differences are:
-- refinement is applied before sculpting, so you will get less interpolating artefact when painting or sculpting very small details
+- refinement is applied before sculpting, so you will get less interpolating artifact when painting or sculpting very small details
 - refinement is running until it converges to the correct level of detail, in contrast to an incremental behavior.

   That way, if you sculpt very small details or do quick strokes, the topology will always be refined as expected